Timeline of events since Gabby Petito's fiancé returned to Florida becomes clearer - KTVZ

 Petito, 22, and Laundrie, 23, spent their summer traveling in a white van through the American West while she posted about their adventures across social media.

-Those posts abruptly stopped in late August, and Laundrie returned to his parents’ home in North Port, Florida, with the van but without his fiancée on September 1, according to police.
-Petito’s family, unable to get in touch with her, reported her missing on September 11.
+Those posts abruptly stopped in late August, and Laundrie returned to his parents’ home in North Port with the van but without his fiancée September 1, according to police.
+Petito’s family, unable to get in touch with her, reported her missing September 11.

 Petito’s remains were found in a camping area in Wyoming’s Bridger-Teton National Forest on September 19, near where the couple had last been seen.

 The reserve is a sprawling swampland that stretches over 25,000 acres in southwest Florida, authorities said.
-A source close to the family told CNN that Laundrie left his parents’ home without his cell phone and wallet and his parents were concerned that he might hurt himself.
+A source close to the family told CNN that Laundrie left his parents’ home without the cell phone and his wallet and his parents were concerned that he might hurt himself.

 The FBI, which has taken over the case, is leading a more targeted search based on intelligence, North Port police said, and agents visited his parents’ home to get personal items that would assist with DNA matching, multiple news outlets have reported.

-Laundrie allegedly used a debit card and PIN number for accounts that did not belong to him for charges exceeding $1,000 between the dates of August 30 and September 1, according to a federal indictment.
+Laundrie allegedly used a debit card and PIN for accounts that did not belong to him for charges exceeding $1,000 between August 30 and September 1, according to a federal indictment.

 An attorney for Laundrie’s family emphasized in a statement that the warrant was not for Petito’s death but related to activities that allegedly took place afterward.

-Note: Correction: An earlier version of this story misstated when Laundrie purchased a new cell phone based upon a statement from the family’s attorney.
-The attorney later clarified it was on September 4.